Maaphoo/Thunderware/README.md

 Thunderware
 ===========

-Firmware for the Thunder Head Fflament extruder
+Firmware for the Thunder Head Filament extruder